Is it possible to max all Persona 5 Royal confidants without a New-Game run? Yes, it is!

-- Sell lower level sooty gear.
+- Sell lower-level sooty gear.
 The game helpfully tells you which gear is intended for which level.
 For example, “covered in space dust” means that particular gear is for Okumura’s palace.
-Sell everything that is low in rank at the Kichijoji second-hand shop.
-Sell everything that is low in rank at the Kichijoji second-hand shop.
-Use the bonus points to buy superbly useful “sprays” too.
+Sell as much lower-level gear at the Kichijoji second-hand shop too.
+You can then use the bonus points at that shop to buy superbly useful “sprays.”

 - With Persona 5 Royal’s emphasis on strategy, there is actually no need to hit Palaces while decked out in the best gear available.
 Frankly, I’ve never done so and I cleared everything without difficulty.

 - On the above point, if you do need good gear, it might be a good idea to hit Mementos before “doing” a Palace.
 Lots of chests and red shadows there.
 (Red shadows drop sooty gear)